onja-org/music-of-madagascar/g/gangstabab.md

 Gangstabab, whose real name is Bàbà Rakotoarisoa, is a very popular malagasy singer.

-Sorry,we couldn't find more information about this artist.
+Sorry, we couldn't find more information about this artist.

 **genre**: Jazz, Rap.